harness/developer-hub/docs/platform/10_Git-Experience/oauth-integration.md

 1. Go to an existing remote pipeline or [create](./configure-git-experience-for-harness-entities.md#add-a-remote-pipeline) a new one.
 2. Edit the pipeline and select **Save**.
    The **Save Pipelines to Git** settings appear.
-Harness displays the credentials being used for this commit.
+Harness displays the user name being used for this commit.

    ![](./static/git-commit-oauth.png)